Golden Design System

 Allowing for teams to work with a standardized foundation of design variables, naming conventions, and styling built on intent rather than arbitrary scales, allowed for designers to pour all their creativity where is mattered most...

-The success of Roos Design System v.2 proved to show designers felt more confident in their design proposals because their tool belt was better equipped for the overall branding and design direction.
+The success of the new design system proved to show designers felt more confident in their design proposals because their tool belt was better equipped for the overall branding and design direction.

 // Takeaways